 - “Module” — A specific bundle of one or more Jupyter notebooks (and supporting scripts and files) available in the WE1S Workspace after initiating a project.
 Each module focuses on a particular task–e.g., creating a topic model or visualizing it.
 There are explanatory cards for each module below on this page.

-- “Corpus / Corpora” — The total set of texts (and data about them) that a user has collected or is working on.
+- “Corpus / Corpora” — The total set of texts (and data about them) that WE1S works with.
 (Compare Collection.)

-- “Data” — Representations of a text collection in derived forms that are not readable as plain text.
-For example, data that the WE1S Workspace generates from text collections include: bags-of-words or term frequencies, ngram counts, etc.
+- “Data” — Data representing texts in a corpus that has been derived from the original texts but is not itself readable as plain text.
+For example, data that the WE1S Workspace generates from texts include: bags-of-words or term frequencies, ngram counts, etc.

 - “Metadata” — Secondary data about the data being worked on in the WE1S Workspace.
 Metadata includes such citation information about collections of texts as author, publication, date, etc. But it can also include other kinds of labels or tags created by a user to facilitate addressing research questions.
 For example, the WE1S Project labeled publication sources in some of the collections it topic modeled based on geographical region, kind of publication, self-identified association with particular social groups, etc.